-Compare these sentence to The bottle is on the table.
-There is no personal element, does not appear to evoke anything and in fact is a dreadfully dull sentence.
+Compare this sentence to The bottle is on the table.
+There is no personal element, does not appear to evoke anything and in fact, is a dreadfully dull sentence.
 So this is the kind of sentence you need to avoid creating or using.

-This process might seem cumbersome at first ( and it is for a time! ) but once you get the hang of it, you will learn to do it so fast that you will be hardly aware that you are doing it.
+This process might seem cumbersome at first ( and it is for a time! ) but once you get the hang of it, and use it time and time again, you will learn to do it so fast that you will be hardly aware that you are doing it.

-Another reason why this works well, is that you have mobilized your brain to get the new language involved in your life.
+Another reason why this method works well is that you have mobilized your brain to get the new language involved in your life.
 AND you have been forced to make sentences, hence you have made linguistic contexts for the new words.
-Can you see now why it is much much more likely that once you have done this, you will never forget the word in question, or if you do, it will only be a temporary lapse.
+Can you see now why it is much much more likely that once you have done this, you will never forget the word in question, or if you do, it will only be a temporary lapse?
 And because you have placed it into a linguistic context, you have also strengthened the language you are learning at the same time.
 Now isn’t that a bonus.

 For those of you who would like to listen to this post, here it is: